Is That Carpenter Ant Damage?

 When it comes to dealing with carpenter ant infestations, the best solution is an ongoing pest control service that includes carpenter ant control.
 Every home should have a pest plan!
 Pests can bite, sting, and transmit harmful viruses and diseases that can sometimes be severe and require hospitalization.
 In rare cases, they can be fatal or lead to lifelong health complications.
 When you protect your home from these dangerous pests, it is only logical to bundle protection from carpenter ants, termites, and other wood-destroying insects as well!
 This is one of the biggest reasons we always suggest a pest control program rather than a one-time fix.

-If you live in our extensive service area of Indiana, Illinois, Kentucky, and portions of the surrounding states, take a look at the residential plans Action Pest Control has to offer, and get your pest protection in place today!
+If you live in our extensive service area of Indiana, Illinois, Kentucky, and portions of the surrounding states, take a look at the residential pest control plans Action Pest Control has to offer, and get your pest protection in place today!